chadallison/tsbfl25/README.md

 ### Wins When Projected to Lose

+- JP: 4 wins when projected to lose
 - Eric: 3 wins when projected to lose
-- JP: 3 wins when projected to lose
+- Chad: 2 wins when projected to lose
 - Adam: 1 win when projected to lose
 - Andrew: 1 win when projected to lose
-- Chad: 1 win when projected to lose
 - Hank: 1 win when projected to lose
 - Isaac: 1 win when projected to lose
+- Matthew: 1 win when projected to lose
 - David: 0 wins when projected to lose
 - Josh: 0 wins when projected to lose
-- Matthew: 0 wins when projected to lose

 ------------------------------------------------------------------------